harrydnewman/augmenting-final/README.md

 ``node_modules
 .DS_Store``

-*Note:** If you don't see a .gitignore file, simply create a new file, name it .gitignore and add the above to the file.
+**Note:** If you don't see a .gitignore file, simply create a new file, name it .gitignore and add the above to the file.

+**README.md**

 Then create a file named **README.md**

 open the file and type:

 ``# <Project Name>``

+Then save.

 ### Setting up a new project on github.com